Washing Machine & Dishwasher Installation Southwark — Verified Appliance Plumbers

 Most modern appliances include built-in backflow protection, but your plumber should ensure the connection complies with Water Fittings Regulations and that appropriate protection is in place where required.

-Water fittings must not be installed or used in a way likely to cause waste, misuse or undue consumption of water.¹ All connections should be checked for leaks following installation before the appliance is left running unattended.
+Regulation 3 of the Regulations states that no water fitting shall be installed, connected, arranged or used in such a manner that it causes or is likely to cause waste, misuse, undue consumption or contamination of water supplied by a water undertaker.⁶ All connections should be checked for leaks following installation before the appliance is left running unattended.

 Hard water and appliance installation in Southwark